Facial feminization surgery: Upper third of the face

-Hairline correction
+Receding hairline

-In males, the hairline is often higher than in females and usually has receded corners above the temples that give it an "M" shape.
-The hairline can be moved forward and given a more rounded shape, either with a procedure called a "scalp advance" wherein the scalp is lifted and repositioned, or with hair transplantation.
+In men, the hairline is often higher than in women and usually has receding corners above the temples, giving it an 'M' shape.
+The hairline can be moved forward and given a rounder shape, either by lowering the hairline, lifting and repositioning the scalp, or with a hair transplant.
+In addition to hairline advancement, temporal rotation flaps may be used to excise skin near the temples where hair no longer grows due to androgenic alopecia, further feminizing the hairline shape.